TheOrbitMan/Orbit-Determination-Propagation-and-Deflection-of-Asteroid-99942-Apophis/README.md

 6)Why is the N direction such a behaviour on the deflection plot?

 *In the conference paper, I made a mistake in the orbit propagation part and indeed orbit deflection part.
 Therefore results of orbit propagation and deflection parts are wrong in the paper.
+But they are corrected in the code.

 I would be appreciate for any suggestions, opinions, feedbacks.